Proactive PAC clearing backlog of 18 years

 She said the committee has to look whose firm took part and whose relatives were awarded the big contract as well as who owns the firm.
 Secretary Energy Nasim Kokhar expressed his annoyance over the officials of his ministry and grilled them.

-The PAC chairman was furious that officials came without doing any homework.
-He said that PPRA rules were not being followed in the projects of billions.
+PAC Chairman was furious that officials came without doing any homework.
+He said that PPRA rules were not being followed in the projects of billions of.
 The committee adjourned the meeting and directed the Ministry of Energy to present the record and documents in its next meeting.

-The PAC met on Thursday with Syed Khursheed Shah in chair and examined paras of the newly-constituted Ministry of Energy for the financial year 2016-17.
+PAC met on Thursday with Syed Khursheed Shah in chair and examined paras of the newly constituted Ministry of Energy for the financial year 2016-17.

 Speaker NA Sardar Ayaz Sadiq witnessed the PAC meeting.
 He said, “It is for the first time that a PAC is taking up audit paras of the government of the day.
 It will clear the backlog that was piled up due to successive martial laws in the country,” he said while speaking in the PAC.